 Apparently awkwardness is just as contagious.
 I’m pretty sure it’s impossible for me and this girl to take a normal picture.
 And I love it.

-We seized Saturday by taking the first hike of the season.
-Someone caught wind of my hiking checklist and even split her Pb sammich with me.
+We seized Saturday by taking the first hike of the season, and she even split her Pb sammich with me.
 I have the best friends.

 The hike up was far less Spring-like.
 I think we actually stepped into Narnia at one point.
 Ice & snow make trails a bad time.